UBC-Geography/computing-resources/digital-communications/README.md

 ## WordPress

-Open-source content management system software that is used to host a wide range of websites and web applications.
+An open-source content management system that is used to host a wide range of websites and web applications.
 Both UBC Blogs and UBC CMS are built on top of this software, so UBC provides a large collection of documentation to help faculty and students in getting started with using it.
-The wide adoption of this software also means there is plenty of documentation for self-hosting a WordPress server, but strong caution should be taken as security vulnerabilities are frequently identified and taken advantage of by bad actors.

 - [UBC Arts ISIT Video Tutorials](https://isit.web.arts.ubc.ca/video-tutorial-introduction-to-ubc-cms/)